GenericMappingTools/gmt-examples/docs/tutorials/advance/animation.rst

 Within movie, there is an optional background script that it is used for two purposes:

 #.
-Create files that will be needed by mainscript to make the movie,
+Create files that will be needed by main script to make the movie,
 #.
 Make a static background plot that should form the background for all frames

 For this example, I use the background script (pre.sh.) to:

 #.
-To create a cpt file that will be needed by mainscript to make the movie,
+To create a cpt file that will be used to color the quakes.
 #.
-To make a static background map to plot the quakes.
+To make a worldwide background map.

 So, in this background script I create the CPT for the earthquakes and plot the background map.
 Note that I use a constant parameter (``${MOVIE_WIDTH}``).